maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-18-how-classuite-built-their-product-with-rocket-chat.md

 ## Experience open source team chat

-Classuite are releasing their mobile app powered by Rocket.Chat's mobile SDKs in January 2018, to learn more about Classuite [visit their website](http://classuite.com).
+Classuite are releasing their mobile app powered by Rocket.Chat's mobile SDKs in January 2018.
+To learn more about Classuite [visit their website](http://classuite.com).

 To get started with your own customizable open source team chat solution, [download and install Rocket.Chat](https://rocket.chat/download) or [start a free 30-day Rocket.Chat Cloud trial](https://rocket.chat/cloud#pricing).